SESYNC-ci/model-lang-lesson/docs/_slides/lme4.md

 The `predict` function extracts model predictions from a fitted model object (i.e. the output of `lm`, `glm`, `lmer`, and `glmer`), providing one easy way to visualize the effect of estimated coefficients.
+We can plot the extracted coefficients using `ggplot`.